MattFiler/OpenCAGE/README.md

 The editors within the mod tools will not create backups of original files before your modifications - be aware of this!
 It's always worth taking copies of your original files in case you need to revert back later.

+The save button in each editor will save what is currently loaded in the form.
+Do not load another configuration or part of a configuration within an editor without pressing the save button unless you wish to erase your current work.

 ## Final mentions

  * The mod tools unpack and repack the game's BML files through a script known as [AlienBML](https://github.com/x1nixmzeng/AlienBML), originally created by the awesome [x1nixmzeng](https://github.com/x1nixmzeng).